Paz1Ws/Paz1Ws/README.md

 <h1 align="center">Hi 👋, I'm Christopher Paz</h1>

 <h1 align="center">
-Cross-plattaform developer... and Backend Enginer</h1>
+Flutter Cross-plattaform developer</h1>
 <h3 align="center">A passionate Programmer from Perú</h3>
 <p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying software engineering from an early age, and my enthusiasm has perpetually developed since this time.
 And also I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️</p>
 <p align="center">
- <p align="center">Portfolio 💼: https://flutterizeportfolio-pq82nxqre-paz1ws-projects.vercel.app//</p>
+ <p align="center">Portfolio 💼: https://flutterizeportfolio-pq82nxqre-paz1ws-projects.vercel.app/</p>
 </p>